MarcLlobet/users-by-colors/README.md

-# Apps by hosts
+# Users by colors
-This is an application showing the top apps in the ranking by each host.
+This is an application showing the top users in the ranking by each color.

 ## TLDR;
 ### Check it out